FEATURED CASE STUDY

 For Caroline, being uncomfortable talking about her achievements for fear of sounding boastful was holding her back at the interview stage.
 She felt unable to take personal credit for the successful projects she had managed and the group all came up with their own experiences of this with a number of solutions and strategies that Caroline was happy to employ.

 Following her appointment in a new sector, Caroline explored the scope of her role with the group and benefited from the value of their input for her 90-day plan.
 They already knew Caroline through the previous sessions and understood her challenges.
-“It means that each day I spend at The HR Agenda has a lot of value as it can bring fresh insight and intelligent feedback on any number of issues” she commented.
+“It means that each day I spend in the team coaching sessions has a lot of value as it can bring fresh insight and intelligent feedback on any number of issues” she commented.

-Also, as I find car journeys a good time to put some strategic thinking into place - the trip home from the HR Agenda session is always productive!
+Also, as I find car journeys a good time to put some strategic thinking into place - the trip home from coaching is always productive!